conanedogawa23/bala_shadcn_backend/README.md

-# Bala Visio Backend
+# Visio Backend

-Node.js/Express/MongoDB backend API for the Bala Visio clinic management system, designed to replace mock APIs with real-time functionality and MSSQL to MongoDB migration capabilities.
+Node.js/Express/MongoDB backend API for the Visio clinic management system, designed to replace mock APIs with real-time functionality and MSSQL to MongoDB migration capabilities.

 ## 🏗️ Architecture